pwrac/9-sweeper/README.md

 # 9-SWEEPER
 ### A simple remake of Minesweeper with Python & Tkinter.
 Mine away the nines!

-My first 'big' project, and my final for CS120 - Intro to Programming class!
+An excercise of my knowledge with python/tkinter, and my final for CS120 - Intro to Programming class!

 ## Screenshots